SPEAKING WITHOUT USING WORDS

 I’m looking forward to more of these moments in time, only with less stress and more time as I get older and older and approach retirement.
 Maybe my ideas will last that long; I hope so.

-THEME DECORATING IS LIKE PAINTING WITHOUT PAINT
+PAINTING WITHOUT PAINT

 If others chose to listen to the message of my heart which is continually being broadcast from the scenery of my home within each and every room on any given day, they can do so.
 There is always a choice.
-They can simply ignore the messages and simply stay to enjoy the fellowship.
+They can ignore the messages and simply stay to enjoy the fellowship.

 Should they not like any of it; they can turn and walk away.
 My feelings won’t be hurt one bit.